The Cheese Grater: Structure

 The Cheese Grater is produced by student journalists at the Cheese Grater Magazine Society, itself affiliated with Students' Union UCL, which publishes the paper.
 The Society also operates two other branches: the sketch comedy group Graters, and feminist zine Women's Wrongs.
 It is financially reliant on membership fees and Union printing grants.

 All editors of The Cheese Grater and officers of the Cheese Grater Magazine Society are elected by members via Students' Union UCL.
 Membership is purchased via the Union's website and is open to any UCL student and associate members.

 The Constitution of the Cheese Grater Magazine Society states there shall be three executive officers: president, treasurer, and welfare officer, and 15 additional committee positions, including two editors-in-chief of The Cheese Grater.
 They are elected every March during the leadership elections.

-Former editors

-The Cheese Grater keeps a record of its former editors.